UAE offers 8 types of residence visas for foreigners

 Retired expatriate residence

-A resident over the age of 55 can apply for a 5-year residence visa.
+A resident over the age of 55 can apply for a five-year residence visa.

 Accommodation for family members